 Upon consideration of this assessment criterion, a score of between 0 and 6 should be awarded in the 'Overall Score' section for the Research Excellence, according to the scoring system below.
-Please note that the score that you give will be fed back to the applicant and their Research Organisation so you should ensure that the score you give corresponds to the definitions given below and matches the comments you have made.

 Score Research Excellence (Primary Criterion) 6 Outstanding The proposed work meets outstanding standards in terms of originality, quality and significance and addresses extremely important scientific questions or will enable them to be addressed through technological development.
 5 Excellent The proposed work meets excellent standards in terms of originality, quality and significance and addresses highly important scientific questions or will enable them to be addressed through technological development.
 4 Very Good The proposed work meets high standards of originality, quality and significance and addresses important scientific questions or will enable them to be addressed through technological development.
 3 Good The proposed work is of merit, meets satisfactory standards of originality, quality and significance and addresses reasonably important scientific questions or will enable them to be addressed through technological development.
 2 Not Competitive/ Modest The proposed work is potentially of some merit but overall is of inconsistent quality, significance and originality but could result in some useful knowledge.
 1 Unfundable/ Poor The proposed work is unsatisfactory in terms of originality, quality and significance and is unlikely to advance the field.

 0 Non-Scoring For special cases e.g. flawed in scientific approach, subject to serious technical difficulties, sufficiently unclearly written that it cannot be properly assessed, success depends on the project student or is duplicative of other research.